gbrini/PPMElaboratoBackend/README.md

 # Weather API - Guido Brini

+**Chosen Project Type:** REST API
+**Framework Used:** Django REST Framework (DRF)

-The Weather API, as the name suggests, is a REST API project developed using the Django REST Framework for UNIFI’s PPM courses.
+The Weather API is a REST API project developed using the Django REST Framework for UNIFI’s PPM course.
+The purpose of this application is to manage and serve weather forecast data, tracking user query history and implementing role-based access control along with strict rate-limiting.

+---

+## Implemented Features by User Role

-This API defines three user roles, as well as allowing access by unregistered users.
+This API defines three distinct user roles, alongside allowing limited access for unregistered (anonymous) users.

-The APIs are available using this url URL

-The table below sets out all the features and the availability of the roles.
+* **Anonymous (Anon):** Can log in, refresh JWT tokens, and check current weather forecasts (up to 5 requests per day).
+* **Standard User:** Can check weather forecasts (up to 5 requests per day).
+* **Premium User:** Can check weather forecasts (up to 5 requests per day), view their own query history, and track custom weather data.
+* **Admin:** Full CRUD capabilities on weather data, access to all tracking/history logs, and enjoys unlimited API requests.

+### Role & Feature Matrix

 | API description | Method| Anon | Standard | Premium | Admin |
 |:---|:---|:---:|:---:|:---:|:---:|